Mighvi/Mighvi/README.md

 ## Hi there 👋

-I’m Mighvi, a socially awkward programmer.
+I’m Mighvi, a socially awkward amateur programmer.